Pirates vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 - In nine games as the underdog over the last 10 matchups, the Pirates have posted a mark of 1-8.

-- In their previous 10 matchups with a total posted by oddsmakers, the Pirates and their foes are 5-5-0 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Pirates and their opponents have combined to eclipse the total four times.

-- The last 10 Pirates games have not had a spread posted by bookmakers.

 Pirates Betting Records & Stats